Services / EICR

 Visual inspection and dead/live testing of all circuits, distribution boards and protective devices.
 Coding of any defects to C1, C2, C3 or FI.

-What you receive
+What do you receive after an EICR?

 Full EICR certificate listing all circuits tested, observations and codes, overall satisfactory or unsatisfactory rating, next inspection date.